‘It’s extremely unhealthy’: Archbishop warns over spread of Kate conspiracy theories

 According to the Daily Mirror, which reported the alleged data breach, three employees were suspended on Thursday.
 If found guilty of any wrongdoing they could face disciplinary action and could face a criminal charge.

-Kate was seen in public for the first time since her surgery when she visited the Windsor Farm Shop with her husband William, the Prince of Wales, over the weekend.
+Kate was seen in public for the first time since her surgery when she visited the Windsor Farm Shop with the Prince of Wales over the weekend.

 Footage showed her smiling and walking with William with her hair down, wearing a black jacket and leggings, and carrying a large white bag.